meli0nd/REACT-REDUX-Social-Network/README.md

 https://meli0nd.github.io/REACT-REDUX-Social-Network/

 The API server does not grant the right to requests from hosting without a paid subscription.
-To open my project, install node.js to your computer and run it on your localhost.
+To open my project, go to "main" branch, install node.js to your computer and run it on your localhost. https://www.geeksforgeeks.org/how-to-download-a-react-project-from-github-and-run-in-my-pc/

-https://www.geeksforgeeks.org/how-to-download-a-react-project-from-github-and-run-in-my-pc/

 An example can be found here: